tomjoht/tomjoht.github.io/_posts/2023/11/2023-11-09-speakeasy-question-answer-code-as-docs.md

 **[Tom]: What if technical writers just want to get the code samples and integrate them into a different documentation platform?
 Is that possible?
 Can you speak more about how to integrate the output into an existing developer portal?**

 **[Sagar]:** If they're using Speakeasy to build their SDKs, that would certainly be possible.
-The way it currently works, we ship all of the output to a github repo specified by our customer.
+The way it currently works, we ship all of the output to a GitHub repo specified by our customer.
 The documentation that we generate is MDX-based.
 If your docsite supports MDX, then you will be able to incorporate the output from our platform however you like.

 If you only wanted code snippets, our CLI does have the ability to create snippets for specified methods, so that is also an option.